5axes/CustomSupportEraserPlus/README.md

 * Load a model in Cura and select it

 * Click on the "Custom Supports Eraser plus" button on the left toolbar
-* With the 3 buttons in the plugin windows, it's possible to switch the geometry between a cylinder, a tube, a cubic, an abutment , a freeform or a custom support.
+* With the 3 buttons in the plugin windows, it's possible to switch the geometry between a cube, a cylinder or a custom support.
 * Change the value for the support *Size* in numeric input field in the tool panel if necessary